Search for a Course

 MET CS 231 Programming with C++

-Undergraduate Prerequisites: (METCS201) or instructor's consent - Covers the elements of object-oriented programming and the C++ language.
-Data types, control structures, functions, library functions, classes, inheritance, and multiple inheritance.
-Use of constructors, destructors, function and operator overloading, reference parameters and default values, friend functions, input and output streams, templates, and exceptions.
-Laboratory course. [ 4 cr. ]
+Prerequisite: MET CS 201 or consent of the instructor.
+Cover the elements of object-oriented programming and the C++ language, including data types, control structures, functions, library functions, classes, inheritance, and multiple inheritance.
+You will also study constructors, destructors, function and operator overloading, reference parameters and default values, friend functions, input and output streams, templates, and exceptions. [ 4 cr. ]

 MET CS 232 Programming with Java